 The TLDR is charged with ensuring the well-being of these animals.
 You can help us crack down further on puppy mills and these inhumane practices by taking a few minutes to urge TDLR to strengthen the puppy mill standards.

-Nearly six years after the puppy mill law went into effect, one thing is clear: it’s time to strengthen this the Dog and Cat Breeder Act.
+Nearly six years after the puppy mill law went into effect, one thing is clear: it’s time to strengthen the Dog and Cat Breeder Act.
 Join us in our effort.

 PS: TDLR has a limited number of inspectors for our entire state.
 As with so many laws, citizen complaints often prompt investigations and lead to breakthroughs in a case.
 To report a suspected puppy mill, contact the Texas Department of Licensing and Regulation (TDLR) at 800-803-9202.
 You may file an online complaint for 1) unlicensed activity or 2) code violations by clicking here and selecting Dog or Cat Breeders.